Updated: Jul 26

 Discrediting such myths and clarifying the issues which have much to do with Indigenous People’s rights and freedoms as they pertain to Canadian policy and programming is easily done with a few simple statements grounded in fact.

 Here are the details behind some of the more popular myths around the Indigenous People in Canada.
+For more information on our Indigenous Awareness Training, please click here.

 Myth #1: Almost Every Indigenous Person Lives On-Reserve